Ross65536/phpdev-on-docker/README.md

 We setup the _php container_ so that the project folder is shared with the container i.e. it both lives in your PC(s) and in the container.
 So when you change your code it also changes inside the container.
 Ports are also opened and forwarded so that, for instance, when you go to http://localhost:8000 on your browser, the requests are redirected to the _php container_ (that is where the PHP server lives).

-__To start the servers__ you simply need to run
+__To start the servers__ you simply run
 ```
 docker-compose up
 ```

 This will "automagically" do everything for you.
 But it is important that you know a thing or two about what's going on under the hood:
-1. Docker-compose will read the __docker-compose.yml__ file and know what services (or containers) it needs to start up.
+1. Docker-compose will read the __docker-compose.yml__ file and know what containers it needs to start up.
-2. For each service it will see what _image_ this container is based on, and fetch it (from Docker Hub).
+2. For each container, it will see what _image_ this container is based on, and fetch it (from Docker Hub).
 In the case of an image not being provided, e.g. the _php container_, a Dockerfile is used.
-This file is like a shell script that instructs what needs to be done to create the respective image.
+This file is like a shell script with commnands to create the corresponding image.
 3. Once docker-compose has the _image_ of each service, it will spin up the respective containers.
-4. Around this phase, docker-compose sets up a network among all the containers and configures the respective internal DNS entries so that from one container you can reference the remaining by its service name. e.g if from the _php container_ you `ping postgres` you'll hit the database server host.
+4. Around this phase, docker-compose sets up a network among all the containers and configures the respective internal DNS entries so that from one container you can reference the remaining by its service name (e.g if from the _php container_ you `ping postgres` you'll hit the database server host).
-5. When the _php container_ is launched, the __docker_run-dev.sh__ script is run within the container (check the Dockerfile-dev for more details).
+5. When the _php container_ is launched, the __docker_run-dev.sh__ script is run within the container (check the __Dockerfile-dev__ for more details).
 It will wait for the database server to be ready and then, if it is the first start up, it will install the project dependencies (`composer install`) and seed your database (`php artisan db:seed`).
-And finally, it launches the php server (`php artisan serve`).
+And finally, it launches the PHP server (`php artisan serve`).

-__Everything should now be up and running.__ Checkout your web server at `http://localhost:8000`, the phpadmin at `http://localhost:5050` and mailhog at `http://localhost:8025`.
+__Everything should now be up and running.__ Checkout your web server at `http://localhost:8000`, the phpAdmin at `http://localhost:5050` and mailhog at `http://localhost:8025`.
 To stop the servers just hit __Ctrt^C__.

 __To restart the containers__, you just issue `docker-compose up` again.
 This docker-compose up followed by Ctrl^C is similar to turn on and off your computer, meaning that everything will be kept including the data at your database.
-But if for some reason you want to start fresh you can run `docker-compose down` which will destroy your the containers.
+But if for some reason you want to start fresh, you can run `docker-compose down` which will destroy your the containers.
 The next time you run `docker-compose up`, docker instantiates brand new containers from the previously compiled __images__.
-(But you'll probably just want to re seed the database [Development phase](#development-phase).
+(But you'll probably just want to reseed the database [Development phase](#development-phase).
 Either way, your code will always be kept because it lives in the host (your computer) and is shared with the container.

 __When you [publish your image](#publishing-your-image),__ the project source code will be copied to a brand new _php container_, slightly differently configured, and uploaded to Docker Hub.
-Latter on it will be pulled by an automated process to the production server and, due to the different setup configurations, it will connect to your database at the dbm.fe.up.pt, using the credentials previously given to you.
+Latter on, it will be pulled by an automated process to the production machine and, due to the different setup configurations, it will connect to your database at the "dbm.fe.up.pt", using the credentials previously given to each group.

 # Development phase

-During the development you might need to re seed your database, or reinstall PHP dependencies i.e., interact with PHP that is running inside the container.
-Thankfully docker provides a quick way of executing commands inside a container from the host.
+During the development you might need to reseed your database, or reinstall PHP dependencies i.e., interact with PHP that is running inside the container.
+Thankfully, docker provides a quick way of executing commands inside a container from the host:
 ```
     docker exec lbaw_php php artisan db:seed
     docker exec lbaw_php composer install
 ```
-Another approach is to "enter" the container by executing
+Another approach is to "enter" the container by executing:
 ```
     docker exec -it lbaw_php bash
 ```
 you might notice that the terminal prompt changes to something like `root@acf3dbd56f07:/app# `.
-So, you can execute
+So, you may execute:
 ```
     php artisan db:seed
     composer install
 ```
 to leave the container execute `exit`.

 __Note that the container must be running__ in order that you can run exec.
 Therefore, if you pause the containers by hitting Ctrl^C, for example, it won't work.
 This means that you'll have to have one terminal for running the containers and another to exec commands onto the _php container_.
-Another possible approach is to run docker in detached (background) mode
+Another possible approach is to run docker in detached (background) mode:
 ```
     docker-compose -d up
     # do other things such exec into a container